 3. Nursery Dealer

-If you plan to sell plants, shrubs, or trees as part of your landscaping services, you’ll need to obtain a Nursery Dealer License from the Colorado Department of Agriculture.
+If you plan to sell plants, shrubs, or trees as part of your landscaping services, you’ll need to obtain a Nursery Dealer License from the Colorado Department of Agriculture, in addition to a Colorado pesticide applicator license if you apply chemicals as part of your services.

 You can apply to the Colorado Nursery Program.